pcorey/pcorey.github.io/_posts/2015-09-21-never-forget-where-your-code-runs.markdown

 layout: post
 title:  "Never Forget Where Your Code Runs"
 titleParts: ["Never Forget", "Where Your Code Runs"]
-description: "Part of designing a secure software solution is being aware of your client and server boundaries.
+excerpt: "Part of designing a secure software solution is being aware of your client and server boundaries.
 This is especially important with working with isometric systems."
 author: "Pete Corey"
 date:   2015-09-21
 tags: ["Javascript","Meteor", "Security"]